SteamClientHomebrew/SteamBrew/docs/ui/users/installing.md

 ### NixOS

 We officially offer nix package for millennium.
-Currently, it did not able in nixpkgs, but you can use flake.
+Currently, it isn't available in nixpkgs, but you can use our flake.
 1. Add input to your flake.
 ```nix
 inputs.millennium.url = "git+https://github.com/SteamClientHomebrew/Millennium";